baabaablackgoat/shittyluareference/03-variables.md

 # Variables
 Whatever you need your variables for, usually, they're meant to store data, and to keep it accessible for later.

+##TL;DR
+Multiple variables can be assigned using the comma inbetween each key-value pair `a,b=1,2`

+Variables are evaluated before they are assigned.
+All assignments in one line occur at once, NOT left-to-right.

+Unassigned variables automatically are assigned `nil`.

 ## Assigning variables
 On the previous pages, you've seen me assigning several variables by themselves, all alone, usually something like this: